emerbrito/dataverse-client-messaging/README.md

 ### Creating Message Handlers

 Implement the `IMessageHandler<TMessage>` to create a message handler.
-See the Dependency Injection section to understand how handlers are associated with dispatchers.
+See the Dependency Injection section to understand how handlers are registered with dispatchers.

 ``` csharp
 public class MyContactHandler : IMessageHandler<string>